 Location independence.
+Last but not least.
 This is what we’re all after, right?!
 Being able to live where you want and somehow manage to prioritize live over work.
 Having a remote job is probably one of the most stable ways to achieve this goal.

 Find a remote job

 Alright, so you’ve probably decided that you want to get a remote job (because I’m such a smooth talker) – but which one?
 You might also be wondering: Do I have skills that transfer to a remote job?
 I’m currently compiling a list of resources for numerous “portable” jobs and careers, but here are a couple of ideas for jobs that you can do from home or a co-workering space:

 Copywriting, PR, SEO consulting, social media consulting, basically any kind of consulting, technical or design work, marketing, sales, customer support, translation, transcription, recruiting, human resources, as well as such alluring tasks as accounting, taxes, or even data entry or curation.

 Websites to check for remote job listings